 The Hertie School also welcomed three new professors at the event: Thurid Hustedt, Professor of Public Administration and Management, Christine Reh, Professor of European Politics and Dean of Graduate Programmes, and Mareike Kleine, who has joined as Professor of Global and European Governance for one year, assuming the teaching responsibilities of Markus Jachtenfuchs, who is on a research sabbatical.

 The new cohort of students includes more than 100 Master of Public Policy (MPP) candidates and 75 Master of International Affairs (MIA) candidates who will complete their degrees over the next two years.
 More than 50 exchange and dual degree students from the Hertie School’s international partner universities and nine new doctoral candidates also joined the university.
 The Executive Master of Public Administration (Executive MPA) programme welcomed 22 new students.

-Photos © Hertie School of Governance / Maurice Weiss (ostkreuz)
+Photos © Hertie School / Maurice Weiss (ostkreuz)

 More about our new President and professors

 Prof. Mareike Kleine, Professor of Global and European Governance